dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/c/table_functions.md

 title: Table Functions
 ---

-The table function API can be used to define a table function that can then be called from within DuckDB in the `FROM` clause of a query.
+The table function API can be used to define a table function that can then be called from within DataMiner in the `FROM` clause of a query.

 ## API Reference